rootslab/shashi/Readme.md

 > A family __H__ of hash functions is __universal__ if, for any two items in the universe, the __probability of collision__ is as small as possible.

-> Briefly, assumed that for every input key k, h ∈ H:
+> Briefly, assumed that for every input key k, and hash function h ∈ H:

 > - h(k) map to { 0, 1, .., m−1 }